Heinz Ketchup: The Taste Loved ‘Round the WorldFebruary 11, 2015

 If ever a man was not of his time, it was Fred Rogers.
-Kind, demure, and decidedly square, Fred Rogers, by the world’s culture at that time, should have never been embraced by the nation.
-It’s a wonder he was even heard above the bellicose voices.
+Mr. Rogers was kind, demure, and decidedly square, by the world’s culture at that time.
+He should have never been embraced by the nation.
 Yet, this soft-spoken son of Western Pennsylvania touched people with his children’s show in a way that no else had ever done before.
-Certainly, there had been hit children’s shows before like Howdy Doody and Romper Room, but Mister Rogers’ Neighborhood went beyond entertainment to become the representation of the culture’s better nature that had somehow gotten lost in all the turmoil.
+Certainly, there had been hit children’s shows before like Howdy Doody and Romper Room.
+However, Mister Rogers’ Neighborhood went beyond entertainment to become the representation of the culture’s better nature that had somehow gotten lost.

 Fred Rogers was born on March 20, 1928, in nearby Latrobe to James and Nancy Rogers.
-As a boy, he spent a considerable amount of time with his maternal grandfather, Fred McFeely, who was musical, and the pair would often sing while Roger’s mother played the piano.
+As a boy, he spent a considerable amount of time with his maternal grandfather, Fred McFeely.
+Fred was musical, and the pair would often sing while Roger’s mother played the piano.

 In 1946, Rogers graduated from Latrobe High School and then enrolled at Dartmouth College.
-After two years, he transferred to Rollins College in Florida to study Music Composition, earning a bachelor’s degree in 1951.
-While there he met his wife, Joanne, whom he married in 1952, and they had two sons: James, born in 1959; and John, in 1961.
+He transferred to Rollins College in Florida after two years to study Music Composition.
+In 1951 he earned a bachelor’s degree.
+While there he met, Joanne, who became his wife in 1952.
+Together they had two sons, James and John.

 Rogers broke into the entertainment field after graduating from Rollins College.
-He was hired by NBC-TV in New York for the position of assistant producer for The Voice of Firestone and then as a floor director for The Lucky Strike Hit Parade, The Kate Smith Hour, and The NBC Opera Theater.
+He was hired by NBC-TV in New York for the position of assistant producer for The Voice of Firestone.
+Then as a floor director for The Lucky Strike Hit Parade, The Kate Smith Hour, and The NBC Opera Theater.

-In November 1953, WQED became the nation’s first community-supported educational station, and the station asked Rogers to return to Pittsburgh to help it develop programming in preparation for its broadcasting debut.
+WQED became the nation’s first community-supported educational station in November 1953.
+The station asked Rogers to return to Pittsburgh to help it develop programming in preparation for its broadcasting debut.
 The Children’s Corner was one of the first programs Rogers developed.
-The hour-long, daily show featured music and puppets and was hosted by Josie Carey.
+The hour-long, daily show featured music and puppets.
+It was hosted by Josie Carey.
 Rogers served as a composer, organist and puppeteer for the program.
-The show won the Sylvania Award for the best locally produced program in the country in 1955, and it was on The Children’s Corner that beloved characters such as Daniel Striped Tiger, Henrietta Pussycat, X The Owl and King Friday XIII were first introduced to the nation’s children.
+The show won the Sylvania Award for the best locally produced program in the country in 1955.
+It was on The Children’s Corner that beloved characters such as Daniel Striped Tiger, Henrietta Pussycat, X The Owl and King Friday XIII were first introduced to the nation’s children.

 Fred Rogers became a multi-media creator and advocate for children.
-During his career, he composed and wrote lyrics for more than 200 songs.
+Over 200 songs were composed or written by Mr. Rogers.
 He wrote numerous books for children, including the First Experience series and the Let’s Talk About It series.
-He also authored many books for adults, including the Mister Rogers Playtime Book, You Are Special, The Giving Box, Mister Rogers Talks with Parents, and Dear Mister Rogers: Does It Ever Rain In Your Neighborhood?.
+Many books for adults were also authored by him, including the Mister Rogers Playtime Book, You Are Special, The Giving Box, Mister Rogers Talks with Parents, and Dear Mister Rogers: Does It Ever Rain In Your Neighborhood?.

 In November 2009 a 10-foot, $3 million statue of Fred Rogers was unveiled near Heinz Field on Pittsburgh’s North Shore, allowing residents and visitors the opportunity to remember the best neighbor ever.